 Conditional cannabis licenses are given to small businesses to assist them in entering the New Jersey market.
 A conditional license holder may operate lawfully in the same manner as a fully licensed cannabis entrepreneur, but only for a short time.
 By acquiring a conditional license, usually via a streamlined application procedure, an applicant may begin operations without obtaining a full license but risks losing it if certain final criteria are not met within a specified time frame.

 No. Conditional licenses are not issued to marijuana testing laboratories in New Jersey.
 A New Jersey Conditional Cannabis License is a temporary license assigned as a Class 1 Cannabis Cultivator license, a Class 2 Cannabis Manufacturer license, a Class 3 Cannabis Wholesaler license, a Class 4 Cannabis Distributor license, a Class 5 Cannabis Retailer license, or a Class 6 Cannabis Delivery license that authorizes the holder to legitimately act as a cannabis cultivator, cannabis manufacturer, cannabis wholesaler, cannabis distributor, or cannabis retailer within a limited period.

-Per the fee schedule for cannabis licenses published by the CRC on August 19, 2021, the application submission fee for a testing laboratory license is $400, while the approval fee is $1,600.
+Per the fee schedule for cannabis licenses published by the CRC and effective from August 2023, the application submission fee for a testing laboratory license is $400, while the approval fee is $1,600.
 Submission fees are due at the time applications are submitted, while an approval fee is due upon the CRC's approval for licensure to operate.
 Applicants who are denied approval for licensure are not required to pay approval fees.

 The CRC through its initial rules for the operation of the cannabis sector in New Jersey recognizes the significant role played by municipalities in regulating the developing cannabis industry in the state.
 The CRC grants municipalities the right to place restrictions on cannabis establishments, including testing laboratories.